STAT545-UBC/STAT545-UBC-original-website/syllabus.md

   * [Homework 01](hw01_edit-README.html) Edit `README.md`, use R Markdown to explore Gapminder
   * [Homework 02](hw02_explore-gapminder-dplyr.html) Explore Gapminder as a tibble and starting using dplyr and ggplot2
-  * Homework 03 Manipulate, summarize, visualize Gapminder with the tidyverse and ggplot2
+  * [Homework 03](hw03_dplyr-and-more-ggplot2.html) Manipulate, summarize, visualize Gapminder with dplyr and ggplot2
   * Homework 04 ~~Use your own functions with split-apply-combine and functional programming~~ *no, this will change to something about forming tidy data and R programming and data structures*
   * Homework 05 Prove you are in control of factors and figures.
 Clean up your repo.